 Location: Cluj-Napoca, Cluj County

-We hope that our top open-air museums in Romania guide we’ll make you curious to visit as many as possible as each and single one of them is a must-see.
+We hope that our top open-air museums in Romania guide we’ll make you curious to visit as many as possible as each and every single one of them is worth it.
 Even better, except for the watermills from Eftimie Murgu, all the other museums are located close to the city centers.
-You can easily include them in your city tours.
+You can easily include them in your walking tours.